blakegarretson/essentials/main.md

 **Welcome to my carefully curated list of the best free programs for MacOS, Windows, and Linux!**

-This is the software that I find essential when working on a desktop or laptop.
+This is the free software that I find essential when working on a desktop or laptop.
 These are the programs that I either immediately install when I set up a new computer, or I end up installing as I need them.
 In most instances I have tried a number of solutions before choosing one that I like the most.
 I maintain this list for my own convenience so I can quickly remind myself of (and find) all the software that I thought was best the last time I evaluated a category.

-Most of these programs are cross-platform, but if an app doesn’t support at least Windows and Mac I will make a note of that and usually list alternatives.
-All of these programs are free for personal use, and most are open-source as well.
+Many of these programs are cross-platform, but if an app doesn’t support at least Windows and Mac I will make a note of that and usually list alternatives.
+All of these programs are free for personal use, and many (if not most) are open-source as well.
 If there are commercial versions available for a program, the free version listed here is not a time-limited trial, and it is useful without upgrading to a paid version.
 In some cases I have listed alternatives, honorable mentions, or close seconds.
 Having said that, I try not to include redundant programs unless they bring something to the party.
-Likewise, I won’t bother listing software included with the operating systems (e.g. Apple’s Music or Photos apps).
+Likewise, I won’t bother listing software included with the operating systems since you already have them (e.g. Apple’s Notes or Photos apps).

 Have a suggestion for a great program that should be on my list?
 Let me know about it!
 Have a comment or correction on something on this website?
 Click on the [Feedback](https://forms.gle/swSCivmLBwTxRwY27) link and let me know!

-# Images & Video
+# Graphics & Video

 ## Video Player